conbojs/conbo/README.md

 It is a lightweight MVC application framework for JavaScript for use with modern browsers which enables developers a take a structured, decoupled, class based approach to application development, in a way that should be be familiar to anyone with experience of languages like ActionScript/Flex, C#/XAML or Java.

-Features include extendible classes, event bus, dependency injection, data binding, command pattern, pseudo-interfaces and an easy to use event model with scoped event handling, plus simple view state management and support for ES2015.
+Features include extendible classes, event bus, dependency injection, data binding, command pattern, pseudo-interfaces and an easy to use event model with scoped event handling, plus simple view state management and support for ES2015 syntax.

 ConboJS requires no special IDEs, compilers or transpilers, it just makes regular JavaScript nicer.